Tuesday / December 4

 “Can I check in?” asked one of our newest members.
 “I just wanna say, I had a good time Tuesday… I have a really hard time being open about myself, but the way everyone was comfortable laying it all out there—I really liked that… I do have such a hard time opening up, but I feel… I feel like I could probably slowly get there.”

 “Shakespeare shows you how to like different people,” said one man in response.
 And another said, “That’s why I come here: the stuff that’s not Shakespeare.
 I only kinda like Shakespeare… But it’s the dynamic here… There are a lot of people here I wouldn’t hang out with… I don’t have this out there.
 What I have in here, I don’t have out there.”
 The new member nodded and said, “I wouldn’t have hung out with half of the people here if it wasn’t for this.”

-This conversation could have lasted for a very long time, but we decided to cut it short for the time being so we could get on with the plan: watching the first episode of Playing Shakespeare.
+Then we got on with the plan: watching the first episode of Playing Shakespeare.
 This series of filmed master classes from the Royal Shakespeare Company, filmed in 1984, is an incredible resource and a lot of fun to watch.
 The first episode is quite talky, and I had been concerned that it would be too academic to be very engaging, but the second people started laughing at the Christopher Marlowe monologue, I knew we were good.